CogStack/CogStack-NiFi/docs/nifi/main.md

 This NiFi custom image will use less resources and storage size for data provenance, flow files storage and indexing operations (mostly to avoid exceeding Java Max Heap Size errors).
 The corresponding properties have been commented out in the file.

- <span style="color: red">IMPORTANT NOTE, for Linux users : This is a file that will get modified on runtime as when the container is up some of the properties within the file will get changed ( `nifi.cluster.node.address` for example).
-Some permission error's might pop out as the UID and GID of the folder permissions are different from that of the user within the container, which is using UID=1000 and GID=1000, declared in the `Dockerfile` and in `deploy/services.yml` under the `nifi` service section.
-To avoid permission issues, on the host container you will need to create a group with the GID 1000, assign the user that is running the docker command to the created group, and everything should work. </span>

 <strong>Important properties to look for:</strong>
 ```
 nifi.flow.configuration.archive.enabled=true